trigaten/Learn_Prompting/src/pages/contribute.md

 or writing articles on more anecdotal topics.
 Most all content is welcome.
 See open issues for papers we have yet to add.

+Something important to not when adding content is that we try to write articles on techniques rather than papers.
+This means that multiple techniques used in a paper could be spread across multiple articles.
+The reasoning for this is, in part, that papers often reuse techniques, and we want to avoid repeating ourselves.
+Additionally, articles on bite sized, single techniques are easier to read and understand.

 ## 3. Miscl.

 Everything from fixing typos to recommendations for the site (suggest papers, layout changes, tell us what you want to learn about, etc.)

+We need help maintaining the list of prompt engineering tools and products that use prompting.